FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Create a torus

 Using `makeTorus(radius1, radius2, [pnt, dir, angle1, angle2, angle])`.
 By default pnt = Vector(0, 0, 0), dir = Vector(0, 0, 1), angle1 = 0, angle2 = 360 and angle = 360.
 Consider a torus as small circle sweeping along a big circle.
-Radius1 is the radius of the big circle, radius2 is the radius of the small circle, pnt is the center of the torus and dir is the normal direction. angle1 and angle2 are angles in degrees for the small circle; the last angle parameter is to make a section of the torus   *
+Radius1 is the radius of the big circle, radius2 is the radius of the small circle, pnt is the center of the torus and dir is the normal direction. angle1 and angle2 are angles in degrees for the small circle; the last angle parameter is to make a section of the torus:

 ```python